jnzs1836/guande-hugo-page/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: AWS Agentic AI
+- name: Amazon AWS
   url: "https://aws.amazon.com/"

 # Short bio (displayed in user profile at end of posts)
 bio: Hi!
 This is Guande Wu, a Ph.D. student in Tandon School of Engineering, New York University.
 My advisor is [Prof. Claudio T. Silva](https://vgc.poly.edu/~csilva/) and I am also working with [Prof. Chen Zhao](http://www.chenz.umiacs.io).
-My research interest mainly lies in the human-AI collaboration especially in AR scenario.
-Previously, I have worked with many outstanding experts in visualization and software engineering at Zhejiang University, Tongji University, UC Davis and Microsoft Research Asia and Adobe Research.
+My research interest mainly lies in the user interface design and data visualization.
+Previously, I have worked with many outstanding experts in visualization at Zhejiang University, UC Davis and Microsoft Research Asia and Adobe Research.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons